 Everyone has heard the horror stories about IRS audits.
-It is a fact that audits are a hassle, even if your taxes have been done by the book and you have all the necessary documentation.
+It is a fact that audits are a hassle.
+This holds, even if your taxes have been done by the book and you have all the necessary documentation.
 For this reason it is a good idea to know the common reasons the IRS will audit so you can avoid one.

-2. Use a tax software program or tax professional to file: Using tax software or a tax professional can solve 3 of the most common reasons returns get audited.
-First being that it will ensure calculations are correct, second the return will be complete and third it will ensure it is legible.
+Using tax software or a tax professional can solve 3 of the most common reasons returns get audited.
+First, it will ensure calculations are correct.
+Second, the return will be complete and third it will ensure it is legible.
 One of the most common reasons for tax returns to be audited is because there are math errors or they are incomplete.
 Using a tax filing program can ensure that the math is done properly and will ensure the return is complete before filing.
 If you decided to use a tax professional it is very likely that they will also use a tax software program that will ensure the accuracy of your filing as well.

-5. Electronically file your tax return: Filing electronically is the quickest and most efficient way to file your tax return.
+Filing electronically is the quickest and most efficient way to file your tax return.
 When you file electronically you will get a notification that your return was accepted and received by the IRS.
-The worst thing you can do is mail your tax return last second and not send it certified mail.
-It is important to have a confirmation that your tax return was received.
+Truly, the worst thing you can do is mail your tax return last second and not send it certified mail.
+Make sure to get a confirmation that the IRS received your tax return.

-7. File a joint return if you are married: Statistically, if you are married and you file separate, it is more likely that you will get audited.
-It is not that unusual for couples to file separately, but there are some problems that many couples run into that can be avoided by filing a joint tax return.
+Statistically, if you are married and you file separate, it is more likely that the IRS will audit you.
+It is not that unusual for couples to file separately.
+But there are some problems that many couples run into that can be avoided by filing a joint tax return.

-8. Don’t use rounded numbers: Filing a tax return with rounded numbers makes the IRS think that you are not using actual numbers.
+Filing a tax return with rounded numbers makes the IRS think that you are not using actual numbers.
 It is very unlikely to have an investment return of exactly $10,000.00 and the IRS knows this.
-If you are using some estimates, don’t make them rounded numbers, this is a quick way to get your tax return flagged for an audit.
+If you are using some estimates, don’t make them rounded numbers.
+This is a quick way for the IRS to flag your return for an audit.

 Being aware of the above items can help you better plan your next tax filing to ensure your risk of audit is decreased.
 If you are truthful, accurate, and keep good financial records your chances of being audited will be decreased quite a bit.